-The candidates for examination will be informed of the time and place of the registration process when they receive information concerning their assigned examination date.
-Candidates who are late for registration will not be allowed to sit for the examination.
-After registration, the candidates will be taken to the ABOG testing center where an orientation will be provided.
-After the orientation, the candidates will report to the testing floor.
+You will receive correspondence through your personal ABOG page regarding the date and time of your examination.
+You will also receive the time and room name/number at the hotel for registration.
+Candidates who are late for registration will not be allowed to take the examination.
+After registration at the hotel, the candidates will be taken to the ABOG Testing Center where an orientation will be provided.
+After the orientation, the candidates will be escorted to the testing floor.

 Each candidate will be assigned an examination room, and will remain there for the 3 hours of the examination.
-The candidate will be informed of the names of the 6 examiners-2 in Obstetrics, 2 in Gynecology, and 2 in Office Practice and Women's Health-who will conduct their examination.
-If the candidate believes that one or more examiner would be inappropriate, an alternate examiner will be provided.
-Each pair of examiners will award a grade in their area, but the final grade will be decided by members of the ABOG Board of Directors after reviewing all of the information from the examination.
+The candidate will be informed of the names of the six (6) examiners-2 in Obstetrics, 2 in Gynecology, and 2 in Office Practice and Women's Health-who will conduct their examination.
+If the candidate believes there is a conflict with one or more examiner,, an alternate examiner will be provided.
+Each pair of examiners will independently award a grade for their portion of the examination, but the final grade will be decided by members of the ABOG Board of Directors after reviewing all of the information from the examination.

-The test will consist of three, one-hour oral tests in the areas of Obstetrics, Gynecology, and Office Practice and Women's Health.
-Communication, ethics and patient safety questions may be included in each of the 3 major areas.
+The certifying examination is 3 hours in length equally divided in the areas of Obstetrics, Gynecology, and Office Practice and Women's Health.
+Communication, ethics and patient safety questions may be included in each of the three (3) major areas.
 Each hour will be divided into 2 sections of approximately 30 minutes in length.
-One section will be devoted to questions derived from the candidate's case list, and the other section will consist of "structured and/or simulated cases" written by ABOG.
+One section will be devoted to questions derived from the candidate's case list, and the other section will consist of structured and/or simulated cases written by ABOG.
 The structured cases are used to elicit the candidate's responses to specific clinical situations.
 The examination will be conducted in English.
 A list of the topics that may be covered in the examination can be found in Appendix A.

-Candidates may not take ANY electronic device into the examination room.
+Candidates must not take ANY electronic device into the examination room.
 This includes any devices that can access the internet and any device with a recording feature.
-This includes wearable devices such as the iWatch and similar devices.
+This includes wearable devices such as the Apple Watch and similar devices.
 An insulin pump is an exception to this rule.